 Q: How is health care handled?

 A: Every Village has a health center and a designated healthcare provider onsite.
 Healthcare staff complete an orientation that includes review of medical protocols from our program’s supervising physician.
 The scope of service provided by our Health Center staff is limited to care of routine illness and injury; we do not have physicians in residence.
 You can find detailed healthcare information in the Parent Handbook or visit our Healthcare at the Villages page on our website.
 Please contact Health Services at email@example.com if you have questions.

 Q: How much money should I send my child with?

 A: It’s not necessary, but a little spending money for the stores is a good way to practice the language.
-A Village bank will exchange your money for the currency used in your Village, such as euros at Waldsee or Yuan at Sēn Lín Hú.
+A Village bank will exchange your money for the currency used in your Village, such as euros at Waldsee or yuan at Sēn Lín Hú.
 Each Village has a store for snacks, soda, Village t-shirts and cultural souvenirs.
 Please see our Parent Handbook for recommendations on spending money.

 Q: How do I know what to pack for camp?

 A: After registration, you will be able to access a packing list specific to your program and Language Village when you log in to your MyVillage account.
-You can also find information on what to pack our website.
+You can also find information on what to pack on our website.

 Q: When am I able to pick my child up?